sircharlo/meeting-media-manager/docs/_posts/2013-01-07-present-media.md

 The media presentation and controller modes are designed for simplicity and to prevent mistakes during meetings.

 Once the option to "Present media on an external monitor or in a separate window" is enabled, the media presentation screen will automatically appear on the external monitor if present, or in a separate, draggable and resizable window if no external monitor was detected.
-Fullscreen mode can be enabled or disabled by hitting <kbd>F11</kbd> if needed.

 When in standby, the media presentation screen will display the background image that is configured in the settings.
 If no background image has been configured, then JWMMF will attempt to automatically fetch and display the yeartext.